Creating a Sauna

 Electrical

 Before insulation, I installed circuits for the sauna wall light, a changing room light and outlet, outdoor lighting, and storage area power.
-I also installed a box for under-bench lighting, though I later scrapped that idea.
+I also installed a box for under-bench lighting, but I scrapped that idea later on.

 Running wire